modelfront/multilingual-nlp/lab.md

 ### Advanced

-- Ensembles and fine-tuning
-- Rebalancing
 - Inspect the false positives and false negatives
+- Inspect the greatest differences between systems
+- Ensemble and fine-tune
+- Rebalance
 - Scale up the number of languages
 - Use more data
+- Improve the translation
 - Change the filtering threshold
+- Train in a production environment
+- Serve in a production environment